arti5m/nested_fluid_grid_mixin/README.md

 ## Enter the mixin

-The Nested Fluid Grid Mixin adapts [my LESS dealy](https://github.com/arti5m/nested_fluid_grid) (based on davist11's [nested-responsive-grid](http://davist11.github.io/nested-responsive-grid/)) for use as a convenient LESS mixin to facilitate authoring grids on the presentation layer--where they probably belong.
+The Nested Fluid Grid Mixin adapts [my LESS grid dealy](https://github.com/arti5m/nested_fluid_grid) (based on davist11's [nested-responsive-grid](http://davist11.github.io/nested-responsive-grid/)) for use as a convenient LESS mixin to facilitate authoring grids on the presentation layer--where they probably belong.

 ## Example usage